zainabmelh/guide-articles/articles/JavaScript/the-javascript-ifelse-statement/index.md

 ---
-title: "The JavaScript if...else Statement"
-parent: "javascript"
+title: the javaScript Ifelse Statement
 ---
 ## Introduction

 The `if` statement executes a statement if a specified condition is **true**.
 If the condition is **false**, another statement can be executed using the `else` statement..